-Monitoring is done through a range of methods by the SENCo, Governors, Head of School and Senior/Middle Leadership Team.
+Monitoring is done through a range of methods by the SENCo, Governors, Head of School, Senior Leadership Team and subject leaders.
 It is also done by external moderation visits by United Learning.

-Parent/carer views their child's progress and SEND provision 3x a year in VIEWS 3x year SEND Governor visit 3x Year SEND Surgery The SENCo reports progress data and other updates to the Governing Body's Safeguarding Committee which meets 6 times each year to discuss development and issues surrounding SEND.
-They feed back to the full Governing Body.
-In-school Careful look at changes in circun Analysis of new assessment data Learning Walk observations by Lea Data analysis, Pupil Progress Meet Governors a and observation findings adership Team moderation Quality Assurance of SEND Plans, through Learning Walks as well as External moderation United Learning Cluster Meeting United Learning Annual SEND Revreview of SEND Self-Evaluation Toge Ofsted Guidance from outside agencies, in ol
+Parent/carer views each year), both formally and revise provision and celebrat Parents/carers may be part of provisions and/or communic f Focus Groups where new ations are written send their written feedback on ND provision 3x a year in 3x year SEND Governor visit 3x Year SEND Surgery The SENDCo meets the SEND Governor to audit practice at least 3 times per year. reports progress data and other updates to the Governing Body which meets 6 times each year to discuss development and issues surrounding SEND.
+In-school moderation Careful look at changes in c Analysis of new assessmen Learning Walk observations b Data analysis, Pupil Progress Governors t data and observation findings by Leadership Team Meetings and reporting to Plans, Provisions and Interventions, External moderation United Learning Cluster Mee United Learning Annual SENI review of SEND Self-Evaluation Ofsted Guidance from outside agend D Review incl